 Using LetterStream

-To avoid unnecessary trips to the Post Office and to take the hassle out of sending any type of mail then use our website!
-Once you upload your job, we do the rest for you, including printing, inserting and mailing your letters.
-When sending USPS Certified Mail online through LetterStream, the Certified Mail cost starts at $7.34, which includes the Certified Mail fees and then goes up depending on the add-on services and type of envelope you’d like to use.
+To avoid unnecessary trips to the Post Office and to take the hassle out of sending any type of mail, use our website!
+Once you upload your job, we do the rest for you, including printing, inserting, and mailing your letters.
+When sending USPS Certified Mail online through LetterStream, the Certified Mail cost starts at $7.34, which includes the Certified Mail fees, and then goes up depending on the add-on services and type of envelope you’d like to use.

 If you’re wondering how long Certified Mail takes to be delivered, just know that there are a few different items to consider when answering this question.